 # 10 – Three Nights And A Morning / Harlem

 We open up our top 10 Bill Withers songs list with a double header from Bill Withers.
-“Three Nights and a Morning,” was Bill Withers’ first single release in 1967.
-It’s a smoking R&B track that remains one of our favorite Bill Withers songs of all time.
+“Three Nights and a Morning” was Bill Withers’ first single release in 1967.
+It’s a smoking R&B track that remains one of our favorite Bill Withers songs.
 Just listen to that horn section dance around Bill Withers’ killer vocals.
-When Bill Wither released his first album he recorded the song again and titled it “Harlem.”
+When Bill Withers released his first album, he recorded the song again and titled it “Harlem.”
 The album version is much different from the original 1967 release.
 It’s fascinating to listen to both of them.
-Bill Withers released “Harlem,” a few times throughout his career.
+Bill Withers released “Harlem” a few times throughout his career.

 # 9 – Lovely Night for Dancing

-If there ever was reason for checking out these top 10 lists it’s because of songs like this.
+If there ever was a reason for checking out these top 10 lists, it’s because of songs like this.
 This is such a great song that most people have probably never heard of unless you owned the album Menagerie.
-The song “Lovely Night for Dancing,” defines the meaning of soul!
-The words “Get up and dance with me,” grooved on this one with such fine explicitness.
+The song “Lovely Night for Dancing” defines the meaning of soul!
+With such fine explicitness, the words “Get up and dance with me” grooved on this one.
+Bill Withers recorded “Lovely Night for Dancing” for his sixth studio album, Menagerie, which was released in October 1977 by Columbia Records.
+The album was produced by Withers himself alongside Clarence McDonald and recorded at The Record Plant in Los Angeles.
+Withers provided lead vocals, bringing along a stellar lineup of musicians including Ray Parker Jr. on guitar, Jerry Knight on bass, Russ Kunkel on drums, and Clarence McDonald on keyboards.
+Paul Riser’s smooth horn and string arrangements enriched the track, perfectly complementing Withers’ effortless vocal style.

 # 8 – The Same Love That Made Me Laugh